belgium-its-steering-committee/ckanext-benap/README.md

 Add translatable strings with `{% trans %}text{% endtrans %}` or `_('text')`.
 See https://docs.ckan.org/en/2.11/contributing/string-i18n.html .

+Helper scripts for translations are run in docker.
+You (only) need docker installed to run these scripts.

 ### Adjusting translations
 Afterwards, run `./extract_translatable_strings.sh`.
 This script does the following: